-☆ Goals
+Goals

-- Position the City of Virginia Beach as a model of environmental stewardship. - Enhance healthy ecosystems in the City. - · Improve water quality and flood protection. - Protect, enhance, and connect natural lands and open spaces. - Increase access to nature. - · Protect residents from natural hazards. - Encourage the efficient use of land. - Take a proactive stance in mitigating flooding and sea-level rise issues.
+- Position the City of Virginia Beach as a model of environmental stewardship. - Enhance healthy ecosystems in the City. - · Improve water quality and flood protection. - Protect, enhance, and connect natural lands and open spaces. - Increase access to nature. - · Protect residents from natural hazards. - Encourage the efficient use of land. - Take a proactive stance in mitigating flooding and sea level rise issues.

-- Expand the City's green infrastructure inventory. - Review practices that limit waste and pollution. - Factor hazard mitigation into the planning process. - Create wildlife corridors. - Maximize the social and environmental benefits of open space. - Encourage adaptive reuse redevelopment and green building techniques. - Develop a Linear Park System and continue to strategically acquire open space. - Expand public access to waterways. - Continue managing activities that significantly affect water quality and any regulatory floodplains. - Plan for increased sea-level rise and model high-risk sea-level rise and storm scenarios. - Implement the City's Sea Level Wise Program strategies. - Optimize the ecological value of protected lands and open space. - Enhance connectivity between protected lands.
+- Expand the City's green infrastructure inventory. - Review practices that limit waste and pollution. - Factor hazard mitigation into the planning process. - · Create wildlife corridors. - Maximize the social and environmental benefits of open space. - Encourage adaptive reuse redevelopment and green building techniques. - Develop a Linear Park System and continue to strategically acquire open space. - Expand public access to waterways. - Continue managing activities that significantly affect water quality and any regulatory floodplains. - Plan for increased sea level rise and model high-risk sea level rise and storm scenarios. - Implement the City's Sea Level Wise Program strategies. - Proactively collaborate with the U.S. Army Corps of Engineers (USACE) and other federal, state, and local agencies on the ongoing Coastal Storm Risk Management Study and other resilience-planning initiatives in Virginia Beach. - Optimize the ecological value of protected lands and open space. - Enhance connectivity between protected lands.